jennatripoli/GardenOfAge/README.md

 No effects, but announces the current situation.

 ### **Honorless**
-After seeing the princess use honorless, he ask if she lacks honor.
+After seeing the princess use honorless, he asks if she lacks honor.
 Deals 25% of the Princess' HP in damage.

 ### **Not a Savior**
-Gives up hope that the Princess will save the kingdom.
-Deals increased damage every turn afterwards, equivalent to the turn count multiplied by seven.
+Gives up hope that the Princess will be able to save the kingdom.
+Deals increased damage every turn afterward, equivalent to the turn count multiplied by seven.
 ______________________________________________________________________________________________________________________________

 ## **Charming Confidant (Enemy #2)**